GandhiCloudLab/envizi-learning-journey-blog/readme.md

 Your organization is setup by default with a set of categories that are useful for tracking and analyzing your data at an aggregated level.

-The below picture shows that there is a Category called `Electricity` that groups all the eletricity related data types here.
+The below picture shows that there is a Category called `Electricity` that groups all the electricity related data types here.

 <img src="images/113-datatype1.png">